mmitss/mmitss-az/src/mrp/snmp-engine/README.md

 ## Known issues

 The MMITSS distribution is bundled with precompiled minimal Net-Snmp library, which excludes standard MIBs.
-Therefore, at the start of the application, following warnings are expected:
+Therefore, at the start of the application, following warnings are generated at the runtime:

 ```
 MIB search path: /home/<user>/.snmp/mibs:/usr/local/share/snmp/mibs